Frozen-Potato/Library-Management-System/Doc/SAD.md

 - A Crow REST server for public and protected HTTP endpoints
 - A gRPC service for log queries
 - Shared business logic and database adapters across both APIs
+- A background thread that manages the Persistent Queue and Worker

 | Layer                    | Responsibility                                              |
 | ------------------------ | ----------------------------------------------------------- |